Felipe V, King of Spain

 Felipe V of Spain with his wife Elisabeth and some of his children from his first and second marriages – from left to right: the future Fernando VI, King Felipe V, the future Luis I; Felipe, the future Duke of Parma, Queen Elisabeth, a portrait of the Infanta Mariana Victoria, and the future Carlos III: Credit – Wikipedia

 On January 14, 1724, Felipe abdicated the Spanish throne to Luis, his seventeen-year-old eldest son from his first marriage, for reasons that are still unclear.
 Perhaps it was because Felipe suffered from mental instability and did not wish to reign due to his increasing mental decline.
 Another theory is that Felipe was concerned about the succession to the French throne due to several deaths.
-Although the treaty which ended the War of the Spanish Succession forbade a union of the French and Spanish crowns, perhaps Felipe hoped that by abdicating the Spanish throne, he could succeed to the French throne if necessary.
+Although the treaty that ended the War of the Spanish Succession forbade a union of the French and Spanish crowns, perhaps Felipe hoped that by abdicating the Spanish throne, he could succeed to the French throne if necessary.
 However, seven months later, Felipe was forced to once again ascend to the Spanish throne because King Luis I died of smallpox and Felipe’s younger son, the future King Fernando VI, was not yet of legal age.

 Felipe V and Elisabeth in 1739; Credit – Wikipedia